taatuut/mongeovisqgis/README.md

 ## Introduction

-Created this repo as a proof of concept for storing geospatial data in MongoDB and visualzing in QGIS, and showcasing some of GDAL/OGR capabilities through ogr2ogr.
+I created this repository as a proof of concept for storing geospatial data in MongoDB and visualzing in QGIS, and showcasing some of GDAL/OGR capabilities through ogr2ogr.

 ## Prerequisites

 * MongoDB 4.x (just take latest) locally or your MongoDB Atlas account
-* ogr2ogr from GDAL/OGR
+* ogr2ogr, part of GDAL/OGR
-* QGIS 3.18.1-Zürich
+* Latest QGIS stable release, with PyMongo installed for QGIS (see installation)
-* MongoConnector 1.3.1 plugin for QGIS https://github.com/gospodarka-przestrzenna/MongoConnector
+* MongoConnector 1.3.1 or newer plugin for QGIS https://github.com/gospodarka-przestrzenna/MongoConnector
-* jq
+* `jq`
-* Some other command line tools like cat, or alternatively chain some steps in one command to avoid using cat and intermediate files
+* Some other command line tools like `cat`, or alternatively chain some steps in one command to avoid both using `cat` and creating intermediate files

 ## Installation